Quick Facts

 The Manono Deposit

-The Manono lithium-tin deposit in Tanganyika Province, DRC, contains an estimated 400 million tonnes of ore at 1.65% lithium oxide — making it one of the world's largest hard-rock lithium resources.
-The deposit's scale and grade could supply a substantial fraction of global lithium demand for decades.
+The Manono lithium-tin deposit in Tanganyika Province, DRC, contains an AVZ-reported Roche Dure mineral resource of roughly 400 million tonnes at 1.65% lithium oxide — making it one of the world's largest undeveloped hard-rock lithium resources.
+The deposit's scale and grade could supply a substantial fraction of global lithium demand if a lawful development pathway is settled.

 Corridor Connection